ks465/yii2-utils/documents/models-khan-model.md

    + If there is more than one table holding users --like pGrad-- change:
        - [[khans\utils\models\KHanModel::getResponsibleUser]] to be able to see all the users in the above methods,
        - [[khans\utils\helpers\migrations\KHanMigration::$user_models]] to create all the tables and models,
-1. isActive Shows if the status of the record is equal to `KHanModel::STATUS_ACTIVE`
+1. `isActive` Shows if the status of the record is equal to `KHanModel::STATUS_ACTIVE`
-1. isVisible Shows if the status of the record is _**NOT**_ equal to `KHanModel::STATUS_DELETED`
+1. `isVisible` Shows if the status of the record is _**NOT**_ equal to `KHanModel::STATUS_DELETED`
-1. getLastFlow shows the updated time
+1. `getLastFlow` shows the updated time
-1. Get list of changes in the record through the history data
+1. `getActionHistory` returns list of changes in the record through the history data, including changes in EAV data.
 1. The `$tableComment` holds a definition for the table.
 This is set to table comment by the model generators.
 It is primarily used for titles of the action pages in generated CRUD.